taektay/ee106/docs/source/lab7.rst

 Install source files from the github repo

+We have prepared a code code skeleton: `left_wall_following.py <https://github.com/UCR-Robotics/ee106/blob/Spring2024/scripts/left_wall_following.py>`_.
+This will help you on solving the complex world map.
+You can also have your own code.

 Get the main python executable `left_wall_following.py <https://github.com/UCR-Robotics/ee106/blob/Spring2024/scripts/left_wall_following.py>`_ and store it under src of `ee106s24`.
 Get the 2 launch files `launch_mycomplex.launch <https://github.com/UCR-Robotics/ee106/blob/Spring2024/launch/launch_mycomplex.launch>`_ and `launch_my_more_complex.launch <https://github.com/UCR-Robotics/ee106/blob/Spring2024/launch/launch_my_more_complex.launch>`_ and store them under your launch folder.
 Download the two new Gazebo worlds, namely `mycomplex.world <https://github.com/UCR-Robotics/ee106/blob/main/scripts/mycomplex.world>`_ and `my_more_complex.world <https://github.com/UCR-Robotics/ee106/blob/main/scripts/my_more_complex.world>`_ and place them inside the `worlds` folder of ``ee106s24``.

 Launch Simulation and Working